Guidance

 SCRIM Sideway-force Coefficient Routine Investigation Machine – a lorry-based machine that when driven over a pavement surface, measures the resistance to skidding of the wet pavement surface.

 Single annual SCRIM survey All of lane 1 of the network is surveyed once during the SCRIM testing season in each year.
-In successive years each road length is tested in the early, middle and late parts of the season.
+In successive years, each road length is tested in the early, middle, and late parts of the season.

 Thin surfacing Thin surfacing systems are machine-laid proprietary mixes of asphalt that have the capability to regulate and smooth the surface profile of a road pavement, restoring surface texture and skid resistance.
+They have thicknesses up to 40 millimetres (mm).

-TRACS Traffic Speed Condition Survey – a label to describe a methodology for machine-based surveys of surface condition, including cracking and rutting, of the trunk road network in England.
+TRACS Traffic Speed Condition Survey – a label to describe a methodology for National Highways’ machine-based surveys of surface condition, including cracking and rutting, of the trunk road network in England.
 The TRACS specification covers the requirements for both the machinery used and the survey process.

-Trunk roads Motorways and all purpose trunk ‘A’ roads owned by central government and for which, in England, NH (formerly HE) have responsibility for maintenance and operation.
-These are strategic roads with a high proportion of long distance traffic, although some trunk roads may also have lengths, with the same number, designated as an ‘A’ principal road, where traffic is predominantly local in nature.
+Trunk roads Motorways and all-purpose trunk ‘A’ roads owned by central government and for which, in England, NH (formerly HE) have responsibility for maintenance and operation.
+These are strategic roads with a high proportion of long-distance traffic, although some trunk roads may also have lengths, with the same number, designated as an ‘A’ principal road, where traffic is predominantly local in nature.

 TTS TRACS type surveys.
 Now known as SCANNER surveys.